liam-wiltshire/talks/hackthesystem/content.md

 ]
 ???

-- For mostly time reasons (and the fact it gets very complicated and makes my head explode!), we can't go into the minute detail of how this works
+- For mostly time reasons (and the fact it gets very complicated and makes my head explode!), we can't go into the minute detail of how this works, however
+    - PHP has various wrappers such as php://input or php://memory that you might have used before
+    - There is also one called phar:// that tells PHP to treat the file as a phar archive.
+    - At the same time, you can hide a phar within a jpeg.
+    - What get really interesting however, is when you realise that within the manifest of a phar file, can be a metadata object
+      - This metadata object is a serialized PHP object....
-- However, remember our exploit above relies on injecting data into a serialized object that is going to be deserialized.....
+- So, remember that the exploit involves polluting a serialized object with specific data, that we then want PHP to unserialize?
+    - Well, when most file-based actions are performed on a phar file, that serialized metadata is unserialized!
-- If we hide the phar in a jpeg, then that will get past one of the initial upload checks that usually happens
+- And we can hide the phar fie in a JPEG, so it looks legitimate...
-- If only there was a tool that could this for us.....

 ---